Top-rated local movers that handle Irvine to Phoenix moves

 - Phoenix is considered to be less safe than Irvine with a score of 46.94 vs Irvine’s 68.99.

-- Air quality in Phoenix is moderate, and in Irvine it's good.
+- Air quality in Phoenix is Moderate, and in Irvine it’s Good.

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Make sure the moving company you use has a license before hiring.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can verify a Arizona moving license and its status through the state's public utilities commission.
+- State regulator: You can verify a Arizona moving company’s license by visiting the state’s public utilities commission.

 - Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.